 Anyone who comes to Camp, whether Beginner or Advanced, even if for just one week, will be able to compete in our horse show here at Huntermark in one class for free.
 They will also be able to participate in other classes at the regular cost.
 If you can not attend a Huntermark show the week you attend camp, you can come back to one of the later weeks that do include a horse show.
 If you aren't able to make either of those, you can apply the credit towards any of the remaining shows in the current season: August (MIHJA show), October (Halloween fun show).

-All campers get a free T-shirt and water bottle!
+All campers get a free T-shirt!

 Please specify size when you enroll so we can order in advance.